-Ahi tuna is a very lean fish, so is a popular addition to an aggressive fat loss diet.
-This high satiety recipe has been designed for a high protein to energy ratio to keep you feeling full and prevent nutrient cravings.
+Ahi tuna is a very lean fish and a popular addition to an aggressive fat loss diet.

-The tuna will give you heaps of omega 3, B3, B12, vitamin A and selenium while the avocado and greens boost the vitamin B5, folate, vitamin C, vitamin K, iron, copper and potassium.
+The tuna is swimming in omega 3, B3, B12, vitamin A, and selenium, while the avocado and greens boost vitamin B5, folate, vitamin C, vitamin K, iron, copper, and potassium.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.

 - 1 clove crushed garlic, 10 grams of each parsley, mint, basil finely chopped, 1 tsp olive oil, lemon juice & zest of half a lemon, 1 tsp toasted pine nuts

 - Mix herb salsa ingredients in a bowl and set aside.

 - Heat a heavy pan and apply non-stick spray immediately before cooking.